networkandcode/networkandcode.github.io/_posts/python/2020-10-20-python-import-modules.md

 ---
-title: python > import modules
+title: "python > import modules"
-categories: python
+categories: "python"
 ---

 There could be tasks that we intend to perform in Python, which are not doable straightway by a builtin function or class method, we would have to import specific